 While in Rhodes, David entertained Hjördis by going shopping, for Rhodes itself:

 “Rhodes is so beautiful we fell in love with the place,” he enthused.
 “Rushed out, bought bays, orange groves and stretches of beach.
 Then after [two] months of incarceration, we gave the property away to local people, and were carried screaming and kicking to the plane for London.”
+(Another version of the story simply said that David hated the place.
+Biographies can be a right pain.)

 Once in England, one of the brighter moments for Hjördis was a visit to Ladies’ Day at Ascot, preceded by a shopping expedition remembered fondly as a rare occasion where she was able to call the tune.